praisetompane/app_poker/README.md

         - api:
             - the API to the application lives in this module.
             - the current implementation is a REST API, but a gRPC, CLI API, etc would be implemented in here.
+        - config:
+            - configurable values live in here.
+            - these are values such as Hand Ranks, Card Ranks.
+                - as the system scales, you could migrate these into a database to allow independently changing config without restarting the application.
         - core:
             - the domain logic of the application lives in this module.
         - gateway: